lvmxh/go-rdt/docs/DeveloperQuickStart.md

 `./test.sh -u` to run all unit test cases.
 `./test.sh -i` to run all functional test cases.
+`./test.sh -i -s` to run all functional test cases with https suport.

 To read test.sh to understand what functional test case do.